burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Define Concepts

 A [concept](https://en.cppreference.com/w/cpp/language/constraints) is a named set of requirements.
 It's possible in general, to distinguish three categories of requirements [4,p.512] in context of programming languages:
-* Syntactic Requirements.
+* Syntactic Requirements
-* Semantic Requirements.
+* Semantic Requirements
-* Complexity Requirements.
+* Complexity Requirements

 The only requirements that we can express with C++ concepts are syntactic ones.
 Explicitly specifying any non-obvious semantic and complexity requirements of a concept right now should be done in the form of code comments or other documentation.

+> In each area of CS there are requirements beyond this three.
+But it's out of scope of this note.
+And this three categories is not a bad set.

 General things about [concept](https://en.cppreference.com/w/cpp/language/constraints):

 1. Concepts are never instantiated by the compiler.
 They never give rise to executable code.

 2. Concepts should be seen as functions that the compiler evaluates at compile time to determine whether a set of arguments satisfies the given constraints.

 3. A *constant expression* is any expression that the compiler can evaluate at compile time.

 The first way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) is to express it via **Constraints**.

-Example of concepts with a simple constraint:
+Example of concepts with a "simple constraint":

 ```cpp
 template <typename T>